SM

 Harry Brook and Joe Root combined to record England's greatest-ever Test partnership, putting on 454 for the fourth wicket to take the game away from their hosts who had scored 556 in their first innings.

-The issue for stand-in captain Ollie Pope was deciding when was best to declare, the flatness of the pitch needing to be taken into consideration.
+The issue for stand-in captain Ollie Pope was deciding when was best to declare, with the flatness of the pitch needing to be taken into consideration.

 However, Pope and the rest of the England team need not have worried as their bowling attack tore through the Pakistan top order, taking six wickets in just 24.2 overs.